-This is by design; Russia believes it is entitled to a "gray zone" along its borders, an area in which the sovereignty of other nations is constrained and in which its politicians and its companies enjoy privileged economic and political status.
+Russia has two aims.
+It believes it is entitled to a "gray zone" along its borders, an area in which the sovereignty of other nations is constrained and in which its politicians and its companies enjoy privileged economic and political status.
 It regards the post-1989 settlement of Europe as both deplorable and temporary.
 It sees democracies and open societies as a threat, because they may "infect" Russia with their ideas.
-It regards Western talk of human rights and the rule of law as deliberately misleading, naïve or delusional.
-It aims to undermine a rules-based multilateral security order in Europe that it regards as unfair and unsustainable.
-In both Georgia and Ukraine, it has proven that it is willing to use military force to destroy this security order too.
-But military force is not Russia's only weapon.
+It regards Westerntalkofhuman rights and the rule of law as deliberately misleading, naïve or delusional.